nimnes/geonews/README.md

 GeoNews
 =======

-Mapping news from Russian mass media to map.
+Mapping news from Russian mass media on map.